DrJohnMelville/Pdf/Docs/Architecture/Costumes.md

 add fields to the object.
 There are a few wrapper types used like costumes, but are actually classes.
 PdfPages and TilePatterns are objects because there is an inheritance hierarchy of objects that have a content stream.
 Pdf functions are classes because there is expensive parsing before a function can be evaluated and it makes sense to cache the parsed function representations.
-Most of the other high level pdf objects are costume types.
+Most of the other high level pdf objects are standard, struct based, costume types.